 - Enos Burkhart Scholarship

 A $1000 scholarship for a student majoring in engineering.
 Essay should be in the Guidance Office by the end of the day on May 4th.
-Information here
+Information not yet available.

 I'm pleased to announce the UEW Healthcare EEOICPA Scholarship.
 This scholarship is now available to any high school senior nationwide.
 Deadline is July 31st, 2018 and award amount is $1000.